-A trendy new ice cream shop next to my hotel was known for their bouquet of ice cream cone.
+A trendy new ice cream shop beside my hotel was known for its bouquet of ice cream cones.

 I had to see what that was.

 I went to an art museum.
-People weren’t considering the art as much as considering how they could be photographed engaging with the art.
+People weren’t considering the art as much as how they could be photographed engaging with it.

-We are all scavengers for content for our social media feeds, for our very lives.
+We are all scavengers for content for our social media feeds and our lives.